apetenchea/cdroot/source/_posts/perf.md

 ## Installation

-I am on Debian Sid.
+Bear in mind that I am on a Debian Sid and you might need to adapt the installation steps for your distribution.

 ```bash
 sudo apt update